Why Do Your Feet Hurt?

 As always, if you are concerned enough about your foot pain that you are considering treating yourself at home you should instead consult with a physician.
 Some other signs that you should schedule an appointment with podiatry specialist, like those at IBJI include:

-If you have any of the above symptoms, or your pain is chronic and persistent it is time to schedule an appointment with one of the podiatrists at IBJI.
+If you have any of the above symptoms, or your pain is chronic and persistent it is time to Schedule online with one of the podiatrists at IBJI.
 We are the right place to get complete and passionate care for your foot problems.

 *This content is for information only and is not intended to replace the diagnosis, treatment, or medical advice from your treating healthcare professionals.
 The content does not provide medical advice, does not constitute the practice of medicine or other healthcare professional services, and does not create a doctor-patient relationship.
 You should not rely on this information as a substitute, nor does it replace professional medical advice, diagnosis, or treatment.
 If you have concerns or questions, seek the advice of your healthcare professionals.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 Do not rely on electronic communications or communicate through this website for immediate, urgent medical needs.
 This website is not designed to facilitate medical emergencies.
 The use of the information is at the reader’s own risk.
 The links are provided for information and convenience only.
 We cannot accept responsibility for the sites linked or the information found here.
 A link does not imply an endorsement of a site.